Chapter 12: Creative Driving

 "I think our moms would get along," Jordan surmised with a snicker.
 "Because mine was on me about not forgetting dinner."

-"Well, we always got sandwiches to eat!"
+"Well, she'd be glad to know we got sandwiches to eat!"
 Derek put the car in reverse to back out from the parking spot, veering precariously close to the car parked behind them.
 "Now let's get on the road!"

 Accompanied by the soothing voice of Ira Glass—because Derek, just like Jordan, seemed to be in a habit of listening to NPR on repeat while driving—they set off on winding forest roads.
-Jordan held onto the handle in the ceiling as it turned out Derek was a... creative driver, finding openings to pass where there seemingly were none and considering the speed signs as mere suggestions.
+Jordan held onto the ceiling handle as it turned out Derek was a... creative driver, finding openings to pass where there seemingly were none and considering the speed signs mere suggestions.
 It reminded Jordan of Chase's driving style in the video game they'd just played.